 In many cases, cobots were initially met with skepticism and suspicion by those in the manufacturing industry, and some were slow to consider the adoption of this technology.
 Now, however, the market is growing rapidly.

 Although cobot technology is developing quickly, there are still a number of challenges standing in the way of industry-wide adoption.
 One of the most significant is the limited dexterity of all robotics, that can struggle with small or delicate parts with different surfaces and shapes depending on position.
 For now, this limits many cobots’ ability to choose pieces quickly enough to maintain a proper production pace.

-Such improvements mean parts no longer need to be precisely positioned to account for more limited visual acuity as was needed in previous generations.
+This improved vision allows less part precision and positioning.
+Unlike previous generations, new cobots can “see” and adjust more like live workers.
 Additionally, cobots can adapt to environmental changes as they happen, such as a human worker moving into their path, without incident.
 This maximizes the safety of human workers, but it also allows multiple moving cobot units to interact with each other on the manufacturing floor as they perform independent tasks, without fear the expensive units will inadvertently run into one another.

 Many companies have seen business plummet in the wake of the pandemic.
 But some manufacturers–especially those who have pivoted to provide PPE or other necessary equipment–have actually seen an increase during this time.
 And yet as companies work to decrease the risk of exposure to workers, maintaining pre-pandemic levels of production has become a challenge.

 Cobots have provided the solution for some.
 RCM Industries, an aluminum die casting manufacturer with a seven-decade history, added two UR10e cobots to their manufacturing floor(2) in order to move employees to safer tasks, to maintain social distancing, and to increase their ability to compete with overseas competition.
 The company has seen a 15% increase in throughput since adding the cobots to their operations.